EPRA Sustainability Best Practice Recommendations

 Energy consumption and emissions

-Based on the 2021 reporting year, energy consumption and emissions were extrapolated for the 2022 reporting year by adjusting for the portfolio changes in 2022.
-Moving ahead, it is planned that the energy savings from modernisation projects as calculated by engineering firms will be taken into account in extrapolating data for the reporting year.
+Based on the 2022 reporting year, energy consumption and emissions were extrapolated for the 2023 reporting year by adjusting for the portfolio changes in 2023.

 The electricity consumption figures are based partly on measured data and partly on extrapolations from the costs posted on the basis of samples.

-The energy consumption billed to the lessor rose slightly across the property portfolio as a whole in 2022 as a result of additions to the portfolio: Electricity consumption billed to the lessor increased by 0.47 %, with increases of 0.37 % and 0.83 % in fuel and district heating consumption billed to the lessor.
-By contrast, the energy consumption indicator for our property portfolio remained constant as against 2021.
+The energy consumption billed to the lessor rose slightly across the property portfolio as a whole in 2023 as a result of portfolio changes: Electricity consumption billed to the lessor decreased by 0.24 %, with decreases of 3.88 % and 3.29 % in fuel and district heating consumption billed to the lessor.
+The energy consumption indicator for our property portfolio has decreased by 2.7 %.

-Scope 1 emissions rose accordingly by 0.37 % as a result of fuel consumption.
-Scope 2 emissions, which include emissions from boilers operated by third parties at our sites, rose by 0.85 % in the location-based analysis and by 0.60 % in the newly reported market-based analysis.
-Based on the consumption indicator, climate-adjusted Scope 1 and Scope 2 emissions for heating energy were stable at 33.3 (location-based) or 28.3 (market-based) in kg CO2e/m²/year.
+Scope 1 emissions declined accordingly by 0.15 %.
+Scope 2 emissions rose by 0.15 % in the location-based analysis and by 0.14 % in the reported market-based analysis.
+Based on the consumption indicator, climate-adjusted Scope 1 and Scope 2 emissions for heating energy decreased to 32.6 (location-based) and 27.3 (market-based) in kg CO2e/m²/year.

-Scope 2 emissions, based on electricity billed, increased by 0.48 % as against 2021.
-The consumption indicator is unchanged at 0.18 kg CO2e/m²/year.
+Scope 2 emissions, based on electricity billed, increased by 0.24 % as against 2022.
+The consumption indicator is unchanged at 0.36kg CO2e/m²/year.

-In the like-for-like analysis (calculated on the basis of the actual consumption data between 2021 and 2020), the energy consumption indicator for electricity declined by 2.33 %.
+In the like-for-like analysis (calculated on the basis of the actual consumption data between 2022 and 2021), the energy consumption declined slightly by 0.06 %.
 There was a minor reduction in heating energy consumption.
-For fuels, the value of energy consumed increased by 13.17 %.
+For fuels, the value of energy consumed decreased by 5.49 %; for district heating the value decrased by 0.74%.

-In the like-for-like analysis, GHG emissions were reduced by 48.58 % in relation to Scope 2 electricity emissions.
-This was partly due to the continued switch to electricity from renewable sources.
-Accordingly, the consumption figure also fell by 47.37 %.
+In the like-for-like analysis, GHG emissions increased by 91.15 % in relation to Scope 2 electricity emissions.
+Accordingly, the consumption figure also increased by 94.44 %.

-Scope 1 emissions increased by 15.38 % due to fuel consumption and Scope 2 emissions of heating energy decreased by 7.37 % (site-based) and decreased by 41.37 % (market-based), respectively.
-In terms of the consumption metric, this trend in Scope 1 and Scope 2 heating energy emissions in kg CO2e/m²/year can also be seen: The metric increased by 6.85 percent on a site-based basis and decreased by 3.18 % on a market-based basis relative to 2020.
-For 2022, we calculated our Scope 3 emissions for the first time for our customers' upstream heat (3.03) and household electricity (3.13).
-These amount to around 229 t CO2e.
+Scope 1 emissions decreased by 8.98 % and Scope 2 increased by 1.58 % (location-based), respectively by 4.92% (market-based) due to the switch from fuels to district heating.
+In terms of the consumption metric, this trend in Scope 1 and Scope 2 heating energy emissions in kg CO2e/m²/year can also be seen: The metric decreased by 10.56 % on a location-based basis and decreased by 11.10 % on a market-based basis relative to 2021.
+Scope 3 emissions for upstream heat (3.03) were 45 tonnes of CO2e and 168 tonnes of CO2e for household electricity (3.13).
+This corresponds to a reduction of 6.78 per cent compared to the previous year.

 Water

-Absolute water consumption increased by 0.45 % as against 2021 in 2022.
-The water consumption indicator remained stable.
-Like-for-like, consumption was up by 2.89 % between 2021 and 2020.
-The water consumption indicator thus rose by 3.39 % in the like-for-like analysis.
+Absolute water withdrawal was reduced by 0.24 % as against 2022 in 2023.
+The water withdrawal parameter remained stable.
+Like-for-like, the water withdrawal went down by 3.06 % between 2022 and 2021.
+The water withdrawal parameter indicator thus rose by 3.54 % in the like-for-like analysis.
 All water comes from the municipal water supply.

 Further information on our water management activities in our property portfolio can be found in our Water Policy at www.leg-wohnen.de/en/corporation/sustainability/codes-and-guidelines/policies/water-guideline